Medical Image Spatial Grounding with Semantic Sampling: Results

 \section{Results}

 A total of 1160 3D volumes, 2320 2D slices, and 33864 questions were generated across both CT and MRI subsets, which contained 67 and 10 labeled anatomical components per sample respectively.
 In an effort to balance the dataset for each anatomical component, the CT subset was sampled more and accounted for 84\% of the entire dataset.
+Consequently, the aggregate score is CT-weighted, and results should be read at the benchmark level rather than as uniform cross-modality or clinical-readiness claims.
 Sample question-answer pairs are shown in Figure \ref{examples}.
 Model response was instructed to be placed at the end in special tags, after all the reasoning tokens.
-If the tags were missing, the question was omitted from analysis.
+If the tags were missing, the question was omitted from analysis; this omission reflects instruction-following rather than spatial correctness, and predominantly affected the smallest models and the 3D medical VLMs M3D and Med3DVLM, whose outputs were frequently malformed.

 Model version and size was strongly correlated to overall performance, with Qwen3-VL-32B outperforming all other open-weights models by a comfortable margin.
 The overview of these results are found in Figure \ref{graph}.
 M3D and Med3DVLM both failed to give valid responses, often giving long-winded explanations for unrelated concepts, often in non-English characters.
+These failures likely reflect aggressive input resizing and rigid response formatting (Section \ref{sub:eval}) rather than an absence of spatial capability, and should not be read as a general verdict on 3D medical VLMs.
+By contrast, the closed-source Gemini models served as a strong reference point, underscoring that MIS-Ground is useful beyond our own method.
 Medgemma did manage to follow the prompt for the most part, though it still gave poor responses.
 On the other hand, Qwen and Molmo models had much more success, though the very small models (2B, 3B and 4B) still struggled to give valid responses.
 Large Qwen2.5 models, especially 72B, underperformed relative to its size, which confirmed Qwen's iterative improvements between versions.
 Otherwise, no strongly discernible patterns emerged regarding model class and specific performances.
 As the best performing open-weights model, MIS-SemSam (Qwen3-VL-32B with semantic sampling) was used to evaluate specific spatial grounding capabilities across the following research questions and ablations.

 \textbf{(RQ1) 3D Understanding}: MIS-SemSam effectively processed 3D medical images, accurately predicting slice direction in 77.6\% of cases.
 The model successfully determined spatial relationships across slices (68.0\% accuracy) nearly as well as in-plane relationships (71.7\%).
 Overall performance on 3D images (56.9\%) remained competitive with 2D images (58.8\%).